0-12-0: Equivalent classifications

-Tender engine

 The first example of the 0-12-0 was the Pennsylvania, designed by Jame Milholland for the Philadelphia and Reading Railroad and built at its own shops in 1863.
 It weighed fifty tons and was, at the time, the heaviest steam locomotive in the world.
-It was intended to haul Pennsylvania coal trains.
+It was intended as a pusher engine for Pennsylvania coal trains on the Falls Grades near Philadelphia.

 Tank engines

 There were only two classes of 0-12-0T locomotives:

 The first was a class of three rack locomotives built by Lokomotivfabrik Floridsdorf in 1912 for use on the Erzberg Railway (Erzbergbahn) in Austria.
 Initially classified as class 269 by the kkStB, they passed to the BBÖ after World War I, the Deutsche Reichsbahn in 1939, and finally the ÖBB after World War II.
 They all stayed in service until the 1970s.

 The only others of the type, was a class of ten 0-12-0T locomotives built by Hanomag in 1922 for the Bulgarian State Railways (BDŽ).
 They were initially numbered 4001–4010, but were renumbered 45.01 to 45.10 in 1935–1936.
 They were built as two-cylinder compound locomotives, with a 15 kg/cm2 boiler feeding a 620 × 700 mm high-pressure cylinder discharging to a 900 × 700 mm, both of which were connected to the 1340 mm driving wheels.
 The locomotives weighed 101 t.